lingtalfi/Light_RealGenerator/personal/mydoc/pages/realgen-configuration-block.md

             - password

     # This section defines the behaviour of the list configuration file generator
+    # The term generic tags, used in some of the definitions below, refers to the following array:
+    # - {label}, the human name derived from the table name (using internal heuristics)
+    # - {Label}, same as label, but with first letter uppercase
+    # - {table}, the table name
+    # - {TableClass}, the table name in pascal case (i.e. class name case).
+    #       More info about pascal case here: https://github.com/lingtalfi/ConventionGuy/blob/master/nomenclature.stringCases.eng.md#pascalcase
     list:

         # The target_dir is the path of the dir where to generate the files